untillpro/ci-action/README.md

   * Auto-detect Node.js projects (via `*.js`, `*.jsx`, `*.ts`, `*.tsx` files)
   * Run `npm install`, `npm run build --if-present` and `npm test`
   * Codecov integration
-* **Release Publishing** (only for "main" branch if `publish-asset` property is set)
-  * Create GitHub releases with timestamp-based versioning
-  * Upload assets as zip files
-  * Manage release retention (keep N most recent)
-  * The `deployer.url` file must be present in the root of the repository

 **Note**: Linting (golangci-lint) and vulnerability checks (govulncheck) are available as separate scripts in the `scripts/` directory and are typically run as separate workflow steps.
 See the reusable workflows in `.github/workflows/` for examples.